vanzasetia/personal-website/src/blogs/word-choice-indonesian-english.md

 I heard that some people in the United States also think that "Christian" means a Protestant Christian.
 Of course, they are wrong.

 So, the word "Kristen" is used to mention both a Catholic Christian and a Protestant Christian in Indonesia.
 In the US, the term "Christian" refers to all people who believe in Jesus.

-## "Pemanasan global" and "global warming"

-Indonesian people agree that the world is not warmer.
-It is heating.
-But, some people who use English do not agree with that.
-They use the term "global warming" which is telling people that the world is getting warmer as if it is not a big deal.

-Unfortunately, that misleading term is also the popular term for Indonesian people when talking about global heating in English.
-I never heard Indonesian people use the term "global heating."
-They always use "global warming."

-The Indonesian word for "warming" is "penghangatan."
-The base word for "penghangatan" is "hangat," which is the same as "warm" in English.
-According to the dictionary, "warm" means that something is a bit hot.
-Just a bit.

-The world is not getting a bit warmer.
-It is getting really hot.
-That is why I use "pemanasan global" in the Indonesian language and "global heating" in English.
-Both terms tell the world is heating, and it is dangerous.

-As a side note, in this case, the Indonesian language coins the correct term when referring to the global heating phenomenon.
-One point for the Indonesian language!

-## "Perubahan iklim" and "climate change"

-The term "perubahan iklim" has the same meaning as the term "climate change."
-Both refer to the global heating phenomenon.
-But they do not recognize the phenomenon as a bad thing.

-> The only constant is change.

-That quote can justify that climate change is normal.
-Everything keeps changing.

-I agree that the climate change itself is normal.
-But, when it refers to global heating, the effect is not normal.
-The effect is really bad.

-As a result, I do not use "perubahan iklim" in Indonesian and "climate change" in English when referring to global heating.
-I use the term "climate crisis" in English and "krisis iklim" in Indonesian.

 ## "Hak cipta" and "copyright"